 Some document formats other than HTML, such as PDF, provide similar mechanisms to markup table structures.
 Word processing applications may also provide mechanisms to markup tables.
 Tables markup is often lost when converting from one format to another, though some programs may provide functionality to assist converting table markup.

-Many web authoring tools and content management systems (CMS) provide functions to define header cells during table creation without having to manually edit the code.
+Many web authoring tools and content management systems (CMS) provide functions to define header cells during table creation without having to edit the code manually.

 Why is this important?